-The DMin program normally requires three to six years of study beyond the Master of Divinity degree.
-Components of the program are a combination of workshops, seminars, and a ministry project designed to meet a major need in the student's ministry context.
+The DEdMin program can be completed within 3 years; however, some students require four to five years of study beyond the master's degree.
+Program component include a combination of workshops, seminars, and a ministry project designed to meet a major need in the student's ministry context.
 A formal written Project Report is required.
 Careful evaluation is made of the student's potential and motivation at all stages of the program.
 Factors considered in the evaluation are scholarship, level of commitment to the ministry, demonstrated effectiveness in the ministry, and Christian character.

-The goals of this professional doctorate include the following:
+The goals of the DEdMin program are: